Voluntary Non-School Alternative Provision Standards.

 Pastoral structures give potential for managing support for children internally.

 The organisation has capacity (with support) to undertake and early help assessment.
+It helps if staff are part of local safeguarding networks.

 Written records are kept of all concerns.
 All concerns should be shared with commissioners, parents/carers and other appropriate authorities.